 In Hong Kong, there is a rule that covers all the foreign domestic helpers.
 This is that all the Foreign Domestic Helpers have to live in their employers premises.
 This is a rule that was enforced as a way of ensuring that these foreign helpers are well taken care of considering the high cost of living in Hong Kong.
-Considering the amount of money they make, the government ascertained that it would not be wise for them to live on their own.
+Considering the amount of money they make, the government ascertained that it would not be wise for them to live on their own or stay out.
 This rule has also been put in place to ensure these helpers are not taken advantage of by their employers.
 There are many rules and rights that guard them, but this specific one comes in handy to ensure the rights are reinforced.
 Live out is not allowed!

 The live in rule was passed in 2003 and has been in effect since then.
 This rule states that all foreign domestic helpers are required to be provided with living arrangements by their employers.
 Before this the employers only had the helpers write in a contract that they lived outside and all was well.
 There was no in living requirement for any helpers.
 From now, no matter the type of work, any helper must be provided with living arrangements by the employer.
 Provide suitable accommodation with reasonable privacy in his own residence is a must for people hiring a domestic helper.